 Just to preface, I am not asking for anyone to judge me differently.
 This is the blog post that I… would never do and every ounce of me resisted.
 Quite frankly, it is really uncharacteristic of me to share something like this, regardless of how many years it’s been.
 I am sharing this here now because I would rather not be “gripped”.

 When I was in 5th grade, my parents divorced.
 I learned in a crude manner about the physical abuse.
-There is a video describing the incident as narrated by my older brother.
-If you wish, you can watch it here.
+There is a YouTube video describing the incident as narrated by my older brother.
+If you wish, you can watch below.
 My mom, my sister, my brother, and I moved in with my maternal grandparents.

 When my mom’s family helped gather all of the belongings, one of my uncles nearly punched my father after overhearing something.
 My father boldly stated to my sister, “You owe me”.
 He was talking about college tuition.